mpkondrashin/itachi/README.md

 Upon execution this sample attempt to connect to wrs21.winshipway.com web site that is harmlessm but assumed by sandbox to be spyware-related

+### &#x261E; Downloader

+This sample downloads eicar.com from web site and saves to currecnt directory

+ ### &#x261E; NoVirus

+Harmless file that should not be detected by any securiyt solution.

+**Note:** If it is detected, it is 100% False Positive.

 ## Installation
 Not required.
 Just download Itachi for your OS from [releases](https://github.com/mpkondrashin/itachi/releases)